JoshDSommer/nativescript-ngx-slides/lib/README.md

 #### Plugin Development Work Flow:

 - Clone repository to your machine.
-- Run `npm run setup` to prepare the demo project
+- Run `npm install` to prepare the project
-- Build with `npm run build`
+- Run and deploy to your device or emulator with `npm run android` or `npm run ios`
-- Run and deploy to your device or emulator with `npm run demo.android` or `npm run demo.ios`
+- Build a ngPackagr version with `npm run build`

 #### Known issues